kpertsch/rlds_dataset_builder/README.md

 Most common is the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license -- you can copy it from [here](https://github.com/teamdigitale/licenses/blob/master/CC-BY-4.0).

 That's it!
 You're all set to run dataset conversion.
+Before starting the processing, you need to install your dataset package by modifying `example_dataset` to the name of your dataset in `setup.py` and running `pip install -e`.
-Inside the dataset directory, run:
+Then, make sure that no GPUs are used during data processing (`export CUDA_VISIBLE_DEVICES=`) and inside the dataset directory, run:
 ```
 tfds build --overwrite
 ```